MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 30) Saliency detection networks can be used to focus more on important parts of an image.
 One of its applications is to detect important regions of an image on X platform.

-31) Fır a GNN, On a graph, there are 3 types of feaures:
+31) For a GNN, On a graph, there are 3 types of feaures:

 - Node level: Node identity, number of neighbords
 - Edge level: Edge identity, edge weight